Request for Applications (RFA)

 ELIGIBILITY CRITERIA

-Applicants must currently be a 501 (c)(3) or tribal sovereign nation.
+Applicants must be a 501 (c)(3) not for profit organization or a tribal sovereign nation.

-ACT is funded by the California Department of Public Health.
-To ensure that funds are equitably distributed to support the state’s geographic diversity, jurisdictions will be prioritized for funding in the following order:
+To ensure that funds are equitably distributed to support the state’s geographic diversity, funding will be allocated in the following priority order:

-- Jurisdictions that increase the geographic diversity of the counties represented from their Mental Health Region
+- Jurisdictions that increase the geographic diversity of the counties represented by their Mental Health Region

-- Jurisdictions collaborating within a Mental Health Regions
+- Jurisdictions collaborating within a Mental Health Region

 - Promoting Healthy Child Development